 In the previous section we have shown that some level of privacy can be achieved while preserving the key functionality of the cloud application.
 However, security comes with a cost.
-In this section we will look at the encryption cost using different encryption and hashing methods.1 The goal of these experiments is to show the cost of keyword extraction vs. no keyword extraction, and also hashing vs. encryption.
+In this section we will look at the encryption cost using different encryption and hashing methods.
+The goal of these experiments is to show the cost of keyword extraction vs. no keyword extraction, and also hashing vs. encryption.
 As a baseline we use a deterministic encryption scheme (AES ECB) and a probabilistic encryption scheme (AES CBC) without keyword extraction.
 We then add the keyword extraction phase and measure the cost of hashing vs. encryption.
-In several previous work such as [9, 6] a symmetric encryption of the keywords has been proposed.
-Therefore, we have also included AES ECB + AES ECB encryption of the keywords to represent a pure deterministic encryption, AES CBC + AES ECB encryption of keywords to represent the probabilistic encryption of messages and deterministic encryption of keywords, to cover all the schemes proposed by previous work.
+In several previous work such as [6, 9] a symmetric encryption of the keywords has been proposed.
+Therefore, we have also included AES ECB + AES ECB encryption of the keywords to represent a pure deterministic encryption, AES CBC + AES ECB encryption of keywords to represent the probabilistic encryption of messages and deterministic encryption of keywords, and AES CBC + AES CBC of the keywords to represent probabilistic encryption of both messages and keywords, to cover all the schemes proposed by previous work.